dojot/dojot/subscription-engine/kafka-ws/README.md

 The filtering happens right after a message is received in a Kafka topic that the client has requested to subscribe.
 The message is then filtered by `where` (if present) and then by `fields` (if present).
-This flux is better explained in the next image:
+This flow is better explained in the next image:

 ![image](http://www.plantuml.com/plantuml/proxy?src=https://raw.githubusercontent.com/dojot/dojot/epic-kafka-ws/subscription-engine/kafka-ws/docs/plant_uml/message_flow)